 Connecting your site with Google Webmasters and Analytics is not compulsory but recommended.
 However, Google can crawl your site’s pages without being connected with these tools.
-These two tools help you to improve your site performance that increase the chance of getting AdSense account.
+These two tools help you to improve your site performance that increases the chance of getting an AdSense account.

 You need to make sure that Google has indexed your site’s pages.
 Type site:yourdomain.com in Google Search and check whether Google indexes your site or not.
 Submit your sitemap on Google to improve your site’s visibility.
 Sometimes Google takes one week or more to index your site.

 Google Analytics provides detailed statistics about your site’s visitor.
-Google Analytics analysis can identify poorly performing pages with techniques such as funnel visualization, where visitors came from (referrers), how long they stayed on the website and their geographical position etc. Real-Time analytics provides user activity in real-time.
-Google Analytics e-commerce reporting can track sales activity and performance.
+Google Analytics analysis can identify poorly performing pages with techniques such as funnel visualization, where visitors came from (referrers), how long they stayed on the website and their geographical position etc. Google Analytics e-commerce reporting can track sales activity and performance.

 6. Make Your Site Faster

-Faster site will make you happy more than anything else!
+A faster site will make you happy more than anything else!
 Thinking how important page load time is?
-Well, the reality is, a one-second delay in page load time means – 12% fewer page views, 7% loss in conversations and 15% loss in customer satisfaction!
-That’s huge for one-second, never ignore this.
+Well, the reality is, a one-second delay in page load time can lead to a 12% fewer page views, a 7% loss in conversions, and a 15% loss in customer satisfaction!

-This means that having a fast site is essential — not just for ranking well with Google, but for keeping your bottom-line profits high.
-AdSense Team also prefer faster site most, they want faster site.
+This means that having a fast site is essential, not just for ranking well with Google, but for keeping your bottom-line profits high.
+AdSense Team also prefer faster site most.
 You need to worry a lot if your site’s page takes more than 5 seconds to load.
 It’ll surely decrease your approval chance.

 To make your site faster, you need a super-fast web hosting, well-coded website template/theme.
 I recommend SiteGround hosting because I love them as our host and I’m very satisfied with their services.
-Furthermore, if you are using WordPress, you can use our website template/theme, a lightweight WordPress theme.
+Furthermore, if you are using WordPress, you can use our website template/theme, a lightweight, super-fast WordPress theme.

-And finally, you can check page speed via think-with-Google, Pingdom, GTMetrix, WebPageTest etc. All are great tools to analyze a web page.
-But sometimes you may get surprising results!
+And finally, you can check page speed via PageSpeed Insights, Pingdom, GTMetrix, WebPageTest, etc. All are great tools to analyze a web page but sometimes you may get surprising results!
 Don’t worry, visit your site from desktop/mobile devices.
 If site pages are quick enough, then it’s okay.

 That’s it!
 Once your site is compatible with all the above guidelines, then apply for an AdSense account.
-AdSense approval process takes up to 7 days in most cases.
+The AdSense approval process takes up to 7 days in most cases.
 Your application approved?
-Okay, thumbs up Warrior, you deserve this.
-Now it’s time to learn how to keep your account secure.
+Congratulations, thumbs up Warrior, you deserve this!

 AdSense Approval FAQs

-There are so many questions playing in reader’s mind regarding to AdSense approval, they want to know why they may not have been approved to use Google AdSense.
-That’s why, I’ve put together some FAQs (Frequently Asked Questions) below, which includes most discussed questions about getting approved.
+There are so many questions playing in the reader’s mind regarding AdSense approval, they want to know why they may not have been approved to use Google AdSense.
+That’s why, I’ve put together some FAQs (Frequently Asked Questions) below, which includes most discussed approval questions.